 What is International Women’s Day?

-International Women’s Day (IWD) is a global holiday that takes place during Women’s History Month.
+International Women’s Day (IWD) is a global holiday that takes place each year in March, during Women’s History Month.

-According to the BBC, the first IWD was observed in 1911, after having been proposed and unanimously backed at an International Conference of Working Women in Copenhagen the previous year.
-Now, the day is recognized across the globe annually on March 8.
+According to a timeline on the International Women's Day website, the first IWD was observed in 1911, after having been proposed and unanimously backed by over 100 women representing 17 countries across the globe at an international conference the previous year.
+Now, the day is recognized across the globe annually on March 8, with 2026 marking 115 years of IWD celebrations.

 "Significant activity is witnessed worldwide on March 8 as groups come together to celebrate women's achievements or rally for women's equality," said Beth Anderson, associate director of the Deborah L. Coffin Women’s Center at Southern New Hampshire University (SNHU).
 In addition to her role at SNHU, Anderson has a decade of experience working in community development.